hcamdclk8/hcamdclk8.github.io/about.md

 ## Personal anecdotes ##
 Did you know that I was able to navigate entire arduous process from F1 to H1 to final US citizenship through self-advocacy and tenacity ?

-Did you know that I was able to parlay an unpaid internship into a 9 year progress career path at a growing company through hard work and determination ?
+Did you know that I was able to parlay an unpaid internship into a 9 year progressive career path at a growing company through hard work and determination ?

 Did you know that I once went hang gliding ?